CREATIVITY VERSUS PLASTIC

 How adidas and Parley are working to turn the tide on plastic in our oceans.

 Plastic is a design failure disguised as an incredible material.
-It is cheap, strong, and able to be turned into a thousand different forms.
-These characteristics are what makes plastic so attractive to manufacturers and consumers alike.
-They are also what makes plastic one of the most ubiquitous polluters on our planet.
+It is cheap and strong, and it can be turned into a thousand different forms.
+These characteristics are what make plastic so attractive to manufacturers and consumers alike.
+They are also what make plastic one of the most ubiquitous pollutants on our planet.

 So much of the plastic we throw away ends up in our oceans, with the effects spreading to every corner of the globe.
-Plastics enter the food chain, kill marine life, destroy environments, and even affect our climate.
-There is literally nowhere on earth, or in our oceans that is not affected by plastic pollution.
+Plastics enter the food chain, harm marine life, destroy environments, and even affect our climate.
+There is literally nowhere on earth, or in our oceans, that is not affected by plastic pollution.

-If we want to survive, as a planet and as a species, we need to tackle the rising tide of plastic trash.
-At adidas, we’re working with Parley to fight against the plastic pollution that is choking our oceans, by using plastic trash collected from remote beaches and coastal communities as the raw material for an entire range of sportswear.
+If we want to survive as a planet and as a species, we need to tackle the rising tide of plastic trash.
+At adidas, we’re working with Parley to fight against the plastic pollution that is damaging our oceans by using plastic trash collected from remote beaches and coastal communities as the raw material for an entire range of sportswear.

 WE’RE DROWNING IN PLASTIC TRASH

 Plastic is all but indestructible.
 That means that almost every single piece of plastic ever made is still out there, in some form.
-And eight million metric tonnes of it end up in the oceans every year, causing destruction on an industrial scale.
+And almost nine million tons of it end up in the oceans every year, causing destruction on an industrial scale.
 Plastic trash litters beaches where there are no humans for thousands of miles.
-It is in the stomachs of 90% of all seabirds, more than 50% of all turtles, and it is killing marine life at a chilling rate.
-Micro-plastics are entering the food chain and doing unknown damage to the bodies of every living creature on earth.
+Nearly 700 species including whales, fish and seabirds have been found with plastic inside them.
+It is badly harming marine life at a chilling rate.
+Micro-plastics are entering the food chain and causing untold damage to the bodies of every living creature on earth.
 But despite knowing all this, we still can’t get enough of the stuff and we still produce it in ever-increasing quantities.
 Every minute we dump a truck’s-worth of plastic into the oceans.
 At this rate, by 2050 there will be more plastic in the oceans than fish.

 PARLEY IS LEADING THE FIGHT AGAINST PLASTIC

-Parley For The Oceans was formed to bring together people, organisations and brands to find new answers to today’s major ocean threats, like plastic pollution.
-A collaboration network and new kind of environmental organization, Parley is the space where creators, thinkers and leaders raise awareness for the beauty and fragility of the oceans and work together to end their destruction.
+Parley For The Oceans was formed to bring together people, organizations and brands to find new answers to today’s major ocean threats, like plastic pollution.
+A collaboration network and new kind of environmental organization, Parley is the space where creators, thinkers, and leaders raise awareness about the beauty and fragility of the oceans, and work together to end their destruction.
 Built on the belief that creativity is what drives change in our culture, Parley wants to unite creative people and brands to find ways to make plastic a thing of the past.

 –Cyrill Gutsch, Founder of Parley